Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Emulators

 We, therefore, train an emulator of the ionization history from our model parameters to the neutral fraction in 41 redshift bins.
 We use an architecture with eight fully connected layers and a Gaussian error linear unit (GELU) activation function.
 The complete architecture and hyperparameters are shown in Table \ref{tab:emu_ion_arch}.
 The model was trained with a variable learning rate, starting at $10^{-3}$ and dropping to $10^{-6}$ which can be seen in Fig. \ref{fig:train-loss-emu-ion}, along with the training and validation loss.

-Fig. \ref{fig:emulator_ion_hist} shows a randomly selected collection of simulated and emulated ionization histories.
+Fig. \ref{fig:emulator_ion_hist} shows a randomly selected collection of simulated and emulated ionization histories from the test set.
+The test set is completely unseen in the training process.
 Visually, you can see good agreement between the simulator and the emulator.
-The emulator performs with maximum 2\% error as seen in the residuals.
+We calculate the mean and standard deviation of the residual error at each redshift.
+This is shown by the shaded region in the bottom panel.
+We chose to show the residuals, rather than fractional error, to allow us to express error in parts of parameter space where the neutral fraction is 0.